How do I tell my children I’m struggling to pay for Christmas?

 Your older children (teenagers and young adults) are more likely to understand how Christmas can be a financial struggle.
 See if they can help you reassure your younger children that while there’s a limit on extravagant Christmas gifts, there’ll still be lots of fun and celebration.

-Can I get a DMP payment break before Christmas?
+Can I get a DMP or TPP payment break before Christmas?

-You won’t be able to get a DMP payment break in order to put more money towards Christmas.
-Creditors typically don’t accept Christmas and its related expenses as a reason for you to pause or reduce payments toward your DMP.
+You won’t be able to get a payment break in order to put more money towards Christmas.
+Creditors typically don’t accept Christmas and its related expenses as a reason for you to pause or reduce payments toward your plan.

 Usually, we can only grant a payment break in situations such as: